aydin-ozcan/ui5-webcomponents-sample-svelte/UI5.md

 Once again, things are changing.
 React has found ways to address some of its problems by advising people not to use React directly, but instead, integrate it with metaframeworks like Next.js.
 On the other hand, Svelte, Qwik, SolidJS, Vue, and htmx are gaining traction every day for the right reasons.
 And we are excitedly waiting for UI5 V2 to come!

-If you have time and explore something new and want to dive into Svelte,

-I've created a GitHub repository (https://github.com/aydin-ozcan/ui5-webcomponents-sample-svelte) with SAP standard TODO web component sample Svelte application.
+If you have time to explore something new and want to dive into Svelte, I've created a GitHub repository (https://github.com/aydin-ozcan/ui5-webcomponents-sample-svelte) with SAP standard TODO web component sample Svelte application.
 In this repository, I've made several modifications to incorporate the latest version of Svelte, Vite and other related packages.

 Additionally, there's a special souce to embed the Svelte TODO application within a UI5 application.
 This allows for seamless integration with on-premises launchpad or BTP Workzone, and you can use UI5 tooling for deployment.